Fairblock/fairyring/testutil/conditionalenc/readme.md

 fairyringd query pricefeed current-nonce {denom} {price}
 ```

 The nonce for a denom and a price increases each time the price reaches that price.
+The nonce ensures that the old txs encrypted for a specific price cannot be sent again when the price reaches the same value later on.